ruggeri/tech-notes/programming-languages/garbage-collection.md

 attempt to read data in the object fields, another thread could stomp pointer data over our read target.
 We would read "garbage."

+## Brief "Sync" points

+There is still a need for some thread synchronization.
+Very briefly, all threads must pause so that all of them activate the read/write barriers before *any* thread begins object relocation.
+It's necessary that *all* threads know to stop mutating objects inside the evacuated region before we begin evacuation.
+And we must again sync to ensure *all* threads know to stop storing old references before the GC threads pass over the live objects to search for and update any old references.

+These do *very briefly* stop the world.
+So, to be clear, the algorithm is not *fully concurrent*.
+This is typical.
+It is necessary even during concurrent tracing to briefly stop threads so that stacks/registers can be examined.

 # Java Garbage Collectors

 - Serial GC